DeadlegIncidentRecords/DeadlegIncidentRecords.github.io/_posts/2018-03-07-hoa-new-album.md

 author: Heaven Of Animals
 ---

-Hello Everyone, Heaven Of Animals here to announce my new album!
+Hello Everyone, Heaven Of Animals here to announce my new album!<br>
 "Experiments In Shortwave Vol. II"

 I branched out a ton on this project, using more shortwave recordings and sources, as well as developing more HNW and experimenting with rhythmic noise.